-STRATEGY FOR GETTING THE MOST OUT OF YOUR PROJECT: I strongly suggest you come to me early on in your project-planning stage to check whether your mathematical ideas are correct, particularly in the case of an art project.
-It is very frustrating to have put a lot of effort into creating a work of art, only to have it turn out that the underlying mathematical ideas are not correct.
-Should this unfortunate turn of events come to pass, rest assured - while that particular project will not earn many points for you, all is not lost.
-This is where the flexibility of this portion of the class comes in.
-At that point, you could choose to continue to pursue that topic, doing the same project (possibly with a different artistic concept) again or you can move on to the next project.
-(You can only repeat a topic within certain time restrictions - you can't wait until the end of the semester, see whether you have as many points as you want, and then go back and redo projects if necessary - I couldn't possibly get them graded!)
+STRATEGY FOR GETTING THE MOST OUT OF A PROJECT: I strongly suggest you come to me early on in your project-planning stage to check whether your mathematical ideas are correct, particularly in the case of an art project.
+It is very frustrating to have put a lot of effort into creating a work of art, only to have it turn out that the underlying mathematical ideas are not correct, or are not sufficiently extensive or deep.